279789/PP6/README.md

 #### Reflection Questions

-1. **What is the difference between `printf` and `echo` in Bash? * While both echo and printf are commands to display string onto the terminal, echo is simpler to script, but has also less control on the output then printf. *
+1. **What is the difference between `printf` and `echo` in Bash?** *While both echo and printf are commands to display string onto the terminal, echo is simpler to script, but has also less control on the output then printf.*
-2. **What is the role of `~/.bashrc` in your shell environment? *The .bashrc is nothing other than an shellscript, that is always accessable from the command line.
+2. **What is the role of `~/.bashrc` in your shell environment?** *The .bashrc is nothing other than an shellscript, that is always accessable from the command line.
 Normal use is to put scripts in here that shauld be easily executable*
-3. **Explain the difference between sourcing (`source ~/.bashrc`) and executing (`./print.sh`). *The main differenc betwee sourcing and executing is the "place" where it's done.
+3. **Explain the difference between sourcing (`source ~/.bashrc`) and executing (`./print.sh`).** *The main difference between sourcing and executing is the "place" where it's done.
 For example, executing is done in a new shell(sub-shell)all things that are done have no influence on the actual shell, while sourcing is done in the same shell, that did the command.
-That means changes have an influence on the actual shell. *
+That means changes have an influence on the actual shell.*

 ---